CamK06/QNotepad/README.md

 # QNotepad
-A simple notepad program written in Qt, inspired by the Windows notepad.
+A simple notepad program written in C++ with Qt, inspired by the Windows notepad.

 # Install